rheslip/M8-Headless/README.md

 comment the #dtoverlay=vc4-kms-v3d line if present

-remove audio, SPI, I2C etc if enabled
+comment the audio, SPI, I2C etc if enabled - the display driver uses its own SPI implementation

 add the gpio-key mappings for the keys: